tykling/certgrinder/docs/certgrinder.rst

      Default: ``/tmp``

    `post-renew-hooks`
-     A list of commands which ``certgrinder`` must run after renewing one or more certificates or OCSP responses.
+     A list of commands which ``certgrinder`` must run after renewing one or more certificates.
 Use this to reload/restart services which need to be poked after the certificate changes.
 Can be specified multiple times on the command-line.
 Remember to include sudo or whatever if needed.
 Wrap complex commands in a small shell script to avoid quoting issues.

      Default: ``None``

    `post-renew-hooks-dir`
-     A path to a hooks.d style directory containing files to be executed after renewing one or more certificates or OCSP responses.
+     A path to a hooks.d style directory containing files to be executed after renewing one or more certificates.
 Each executable file in this path will be run in the order returned by ``os.listdir()``.
 Set ``post-renew-hooks-dir-runner`` if something like ``sudo`` is needed to elevate privileges before running the hooks.

      Default: ``None``